-An observational study of extreme winds triggered by a squall line crossing the mountain and intensifying
+Observational study of extreme winds induced by a mountain-crossing intensified squall line

 -